Chavurah: Origins

 The first chavurah in the United States was formed in September 1960 in Whittier, California.
 However, most chavurot in America had their origins in the North American Jewish counter-cultural trends of the late 1960s and early 1970s.
 During this period, groups of young rabbis, academics, and political activists founded experimental chavurot for prayer and study, in reaction to what they perceived as an over-institutionalized and unspiritual North American Jewish establishment.
 Initially the main inspiration was the pietistic fellowships of the Pharisees and other ancient Jewish sects.

+As the Havurah movement expanded in the 1970s, these groups blended religious rituals with secular activities, meeting outside of traditional temple settings and without the formal guidance of rabbis.
+Denominational lines were often blurred and emphasis was on community and spirituality over formal synagogue elements.
+However, some of these groups were welcomed into synagogues with the blessing of the rabbi.
+Members were often young professionals and families with children.

 Initially some of these groups, like the Boston-area Havurat Shalom, attempted to function as full-fledged rural communes after the model of their secular counterparts.
 Others formed as communities within the urban or suburban Jewish establishment.
-Although the leadership and ritual privileges were initially men-only, as in Orthodox Jewish practice, the second-wave feminism soon led to the full integration of women in these communities.
+Although the leadership and ritual privileges were initially men-only, as in Orthodox Jewish practice, second-wave feminism soon led to the full integration of women in these communities.
+Most Havurah communities today are egalitarian.